neuralinternet/compute-subnet/README.md

 - `--validator.specs.batch.size`: Batch size for specs queries (default: 64).
 - `--validator.force.update.prometheus`: Force upgrade of Prometheus if needed (default: False).
 - `--validator.whitelist.updated.threshold`: Quorum threshold (%) before starting the whitelist (default: 60).
+- `--auto-update`: Enables automatic updating of the validator.
+When enabled, the validator will internally perform the update process (e.g., running `git pull`, installing dependencies, and restarting via PM2) so that no manual action is required.

 ---